SURYAKANTSHARMA/CountryPicker/README.md

 This library is for country picker used in many app for selecting country code of user.
 User can select country by searching and then selecting country cell.

+### If you like CountryPicker, give it a ★ at the top right of this page.

 ## Installation

 CountryPicker is available through Cocoapods.